joshua-zingale/masters-project/report/report.md

 All code was (and is) stored in a GitHub repository^[[https://github.com/joshua-zingale/ucr-chatbot-pathway-program/tree/master](https://github.com/joshua-zingale/ucr-chatbot-pathway-program/tree/master)].
 The repository was configured with protections on the master branch to prevent commit pushes.
-The repository was moreover configured with Continuous Integration (CI) to run Pyright, Ruff and, the unit tests against every pull request and after each merge.
+The repository was moreover configured with Continuous Integration (CI) to run Pyright, Ruff, and the unit tests against every pull request and after each merge.
 This prevented the team members from writing to the master branch directly.
 Instead, each team member had to submit a pull request to satisfy his sprint objectives.
 All pull requests were reviewed both by the CI and the team manager before being accepted or rejected.